-Churchill is at his country estate at Chequers during the morning and is reading through his daily intercepts (courtesy of the Enigma programme at Bletchley Park) when he spots a message to Berlin from the German ambassador in Washington.
+Churchill is at his country estate at Chequers during the morning and is reading through his daily intercepts (courtesy of the Enigma program at Bletchley Park) when he spots a message to Berlin from the German ambassador in Washington.
 The ambassador is informing Foreign Minister Joachim Ribbentrop that the British ambassador there, Lord Lothian, had discreetly enquired for Germany's terms for peace.

 Churchill is shocked.
 He supposedly is in charge of the government, and he has authorized no such thing.
 In the politics of the era, even opening discussions about "terms" is seen as a sign of weakness.
 Churchill, during the May cabinet crisis along similar lines, had emphatically shown himself to be against all peace initiatives.
 The British ambassador in Washington is freelancing, and Churchill decides to put a stop to it.

 Churchill springs into action.
 He tells Lord Halifax, in charge of the Foreign Office, that his ambassador to Washington is strictly forbidden to talk to the German ambassador at all.
 Churchill sends a telegram to Lord Lothian telling him the same thing, to stop all communication.
 Further investigation reveals that the communications between the two had been clandestine, through a US Quaker (pacifist) intermediary.
-Lord Lothian is popular and competent, but is acting outside his portfolio.
+Lord Lothian is popular and competent but is acting outside his portfolio.

 There also is speculation among some historians that during a later meeting this day with Sir Charles Portal, the Commander-in-chief of RAF Bomber Command, Churchill - with the peace issue directly on his mind - orders Portal to provoke the Germans by bombing Berlin.
-The objective would be to have the Luftwaffe start bombing London and other English towns in retaliation (which Hitler has been been avoiding because, as stated in his 16 July 1940 Fuhrer Directive about Operation Sea Lion, he would rather get a peace deal).
+The objective would be to have the Luftwaffe bomb London and other English towns in retaliation (which Hitler has been avoiding because, as stated in his 16 July 1940 Fuhrer Directive about Operation Sea Lion, he would rather get a peace deal).
 Bombing Berlin, according to the theory, would escalate matters such that no peace talks would ever be possible.
 However, there is no proof of this rather convoluted conspiracy theory.